UM alumni among Honour 150 recipients

 Honourees receive a commemorative medal designed and created by Manitoba artist Takashi Iwasaki [BFA(Hons)/06].

-Below we have highlighted just a few of these outstanding individuals with a proud UM connection as alumni, donors and friends.
+Below we have highlighted just a few of these outstanding individuals with a proud UM connection.

 Edward Acuna [BComm(Hons)/12]